ITU-BDSA2024-GROUP12/Chirp/docs/report.md

 dotnet user-secrets set "authentication_github_clientSecret" "0c6877a3701918d0def7b409dac6efd53b5b15f3"
 ```

-**Trust https certificate**
+(These secrets have been generated specifically for use in the exam)

 .NET Core SDK includes an HTTPS development certificate,
 to install the ASP.NET Core HTTPS development certificate to the local user certificate store, use the following command:

 ```bash
 dotnet dev-certs https --trust
 ```

-(These secrets have been generated specifically for use in the exam)

-GitHub OAuth has been configured to the Chirp! application running on <https://localhost:7102/>

 Start the application with `dotnet run`

 ```bash
 dotnet run
 ```

 Your application should start listening on two ports, you should open the `https` one. which, if not changed directly should be localhost port 7102 `https://localhost:7102`

+GitHub OAuth has been configured to the Chirp! application running on <https://localhost:7102/>

 ## How to run test suite locally